University of Passau

 The University of Passau also offers the following international degree courses in English:

 Widely considered one of the most beautiful cities in Germany, Passau is a unique combination of Bavarian savoir-vivre and Italian charm.
 The historic Old Town, most of which was designed in the 17th century by Italian architects, is situated between three rivers: the Danube, Inn and Ilz.
 The unique townscape with its picturesque alleys, the eye-catching cathedral in the centre and the natural beauty of the surrounding area draw in many visitors from all over the world year after year.

-Passau is not only situated between three rivers; it is also close to the borders between three countries: Austria can be reached on foot by crossing the River Inn, and it’s just a short trip by car to the Czech Republic.
+Passau is not only situated between three rivers; it is also close to the borders of three countries: Austria can be reached on foot by crossing the river Inn and it’s just a short trip by car to the Czech Republic.
 The regional cuisine features specialities from Bavaria, Austria and Bohemia, which are best sampled at one of the many popular beer gardens.